Start Printed Page 43639

 On August 20, 2019, at the direction of the President, the U.S. Trade Representative determined to modify the action being taken in the Section 301 investigation of China's acts, policies, and practices related to technology transfer, intellectual property, and innovation by imposing additional duties of 10 percent ad valorem on goods of China with an annual trade value of approximately $300 billion.
 The additional duties on products in List 1, which is set out in Annex A of that action, became effective on September 1, 2019.
-On August 30, 2019, at the direction of the President, the U.S. Trade Representative determined to increase the rate of the additional duty applicable to the tariff subheadings covered by the action announced in the August 20 notice from 10 to 15 percent.
-On January 22, 2020, the U.S. Trade Representative determined to reduce the rate from 15 to 7.5 percent.
-The U.S. Trade Representative initiated a product exclusion process in October 2019, and as of June 12, 2020, had issued five product exclusion notices under this action.
+The U.S. Trade Representative initiated a product exclusion process in October 2019, and as of the date of this notice, has issued six product exclusion notices under this action and anticipates issuing a seventh notice in the coming days.
 The product exclusions granted under these notices are scheduled to expire on September 1, 2020.
-The U.S. Trade Representative has decided to consider a possible extension for up to 12 months of particular exclusions granted under these initial five product exclusion notices.
-The Office of the U.S. Trade Representative (USTR) invites public comment on whether to extend particular exclusions.
+The U.S. Trade Representative previously decided to consider a possible extension for up to twelve months of particular exclusions granted under the initial five product exclusion notices.
+The U.S. Trade Representative has decided to consider a possible extension for up to twelve months of particular exclusions granted under the sixth notice and a forthcoming seventh notice of product exclusions.

 You must submit all comments through the online portal: https://comments.USTR.gov.

 FOR FURTHER INFORMATION CONTACT:

 Associate General Counsel Philip Butler or Assistant General Counsel Benjamin Allen at (202) 395-5725.